santacodes/dotfiles/README.md

     ```bash
     cp -r dotfiles/.config/nvim/* ~/home/.config/nvim/
     ```
+    `Note: Installing Hack nerd fonts is necessary for it to work.`
 - After copying the files run open neovim in your current directory by executing the following commands and then initialise and install lazy plugins

   ```bash